Coolum Beach, Queensland: Education

 Coolum State School is a government primary (Prep–6) school for boys and girls at School Road.
 In 2018, the school had an enrolment of 1,025 students with 69 teachers (63 full-time equivalent) and 45 non-teaching staff (28 full-time equivalent).
 It includes a special education program.

 Coolum State High School is a government secondary school for boys and girls at Havana Road East; the school services grades 7 through 12.
 In 2018, the school had an enrolment of 1,092 students with 88 teachers (84 full-time equivalent) and 34 non-teaching staff (26 full-time equivalent).
 It includes a special education program.

 Despite the name, Coolum Beach Christian College is in neighbouring Yandina Creek.

 Amenities

-The Sunshine Coast Regional Council operates a public library at 6 Park Street.
+The Sunshine Coast Council operates a public library at 6 Park Street.